A Non-Spherical Model for the Solar Coronal Magnetic Field: Results

 \subsection{Total Open Magnetic Flux}

 We calculate the total open magnetic flux for these models by integrating the magnitude of the field component normal to the source surface,

 To ensure meaningful comparisons across different models, we derive the maximum and minimum source surface radius $R_{\mathrm{SS, max}}$ and $R_{\mathrm{SS, min}}$ for NSSS, as well as the effective source surface radius $R_{\mathrm{SS, eff}}$, defined as the radius of a sphere that encloses the same volume as the NSSS.
 The results, averaged for six magnetograms in CR 2282, are summarized in Table \ref{tab: open_flux}.
 As expected, models with a lower $R_{\mathrm{SS, eff}}$ yield higher open flux.
 The PFSS+PFCS model with $R_{\mathrm{SS}}=1.5\ R_{\odot}$ and the NSPF model with $R_{\mathrm{ini}}=2.2\ R_{\odot}$ produce similar total open flux.
 However, the NSPF model allows the maximum heights of coronal loops to vary between 0.05 $R_{\odot}$ and 1.08 $R_{\odot}$ above the solar surface across different latitudinal and longitudinal regions.
-This is more physically realistic than constraining all coronal loops to heights below 0.5 $R_{\odot}$ as in the PFSS + PFCS model.
+This is more physically realistic than constraining all coronal loops to heights below 0.5 $R_{\odot}$ as in the PFSS + PFCS model. $R_{\mathrm{max}}$ is measured from the reconstructed NSSS rather than prescribed independently.
+Because the NSSS is extracted using the maximum $|B|$ value on the initial spherical source surface as the reference isovalue, the resulting closed isosurface generally lies inside the initial $R_{\mathrm{SS}}$ in most regions.
+The spherical-harmonic reconstruction also suppresses small-scale local protrusions of the extracted surface.
+Therefore, $R_{\mathrm{max}}$ can become smaller than the initial $R_{\mathrm{SS}}$ in the cases considered here.